Sleep-related breathing disorder

+There are many different surgical procedures for sleep-related breathing disorders, sometimes collectively termed "sleep surgery".

 Severity of sleep apneas

 The most severe of the sleep apneas is obstructive sleep apnea.
 Apnea is obstructive only when polysomnography reveals a continued inspiratory effort, evidenced by abdominal and thoracic muscle contraction.
 Sleep apnea is measured by the apnea-hypopnea index (AHI).
 An AHI is determined with a sleep study.

 AHI values for adults are categorized as: